CryptoTools/bitcoin/contrib/easywinbuilder/README.md

 Credits
 -------
-Based on build instructions by nitrogenetics (https://bitcointalk.org/index.php?topic=149479.0), Matt Corallo and others Thanks to Viriatto and neoranga for feedback on problems with spaces in paths.
+Based on build instructions by nitrogenetics (https://bitcointalk.org/index.php?topic=149479.0), Matt Corallo and others.
+Thanks to Viriatto and neoranga for feedback on problems with spaces in paths.